Robert Mugabe: Constitutional and economic reform: 1987–1995

 By 1990, 52,000 black families had been settled on 6.5 million acres.
 This was insufficient to deal with the country's overcrowding problem, which was being exacerbated by the growth in the black population.
 That year, Zimbabwe's parliament passed an amendment allowing the government to expropriate land at a fixed price while denying land-owners the right of appeal to the courts.
 The government hoped that by doing so it could settle 110,000 black families on 13 million acres, which would require the expropriation of approximately half of all white-owned land.
 Zimbabwe's Commercial Farmers Union argued that the proposed measures would wreck the country's economy, urging the government to instead settle landless blacks on the half-a-million acres of land that was either unproductive or state-owned.

 Concerns about the proposed measure—particularly its denial of the right to appeal—were voiced by the UK, US, and Catholic Commission for Justice and Peace.
 The US, UK, International Monetary Fund, and World Bank threatened that if Zimbabwe implemented the law, it would forfeit foreign aid packages.
 Responding to the criticisms, the government removed the ban on court appeals from the bill, which was then passed as law.
 Over the following few years, hundreds of thousands of acres of largely white-owned land were expropriated.
 In April 1994, a newspaper investigation found that not all of this was redistributed to landless blacks; much of the expropriated land was being leased to ministers and senior officials such as Witness Mangwede, who was leased a 3000-acre farm in Hwedza.
 Responding to this scandal, in 1994 the UK government—which had supplied £44 million for land redistribution—halted its payments.

 In January 1992, Mugabe's wife died.
 In April 1995, Horizon magazine revealed that Mugabe had secretly been having an affair with his secretary Grace Marufu since 1987 and that she had borne him a son and a daughter.
 His secret revealed, Mugabe decided to hold a much-publicised wedding.
-12,000 people were invited to the August 1996 ceremony, which took place in Kutama and was orchestrated by the head of the Roman Catholic Archbishop of Harare, Patrick Chakaipa.
-The ceremony was controversial among the Catholic community because of the adulterous nature of Mugabe and Marufu's relationship.
+12,000 people were invited to the August 1996 ceremony, which took place in Kutama and was orchestrated by the head of the Catholic Archbishop of Harare, Patrick Chakaipa.
+The ceremony was controversial among the Catholic community because of the originally adulterous nature of Mugabe and Marufu's relationship.
 To house his family, Mugabe then built a new mansion at Borrowdale.
 In the 1995 parliamentary election—which saw a low turnout of 31.7%—ZANU–PF gained 147 out of 150 seats.
 Following the election, Mugabe expanded his cabinet from 29 to 42 ministers while the government adopted a 133% pay rise for MPs.